isomerpages/moe-christchurchsec/_our-experience/Academic Programmes/English.md

 Some themes covered include Festivals &amp; Cultures, Food &amp; The Heart, Family, Friendship and The Roles We Play in Society.
-In addition, our Secondary 2 and 3 students are given opportunities to share their thoughts on issues that matter to them during morning assemblies as part of the ‘CHR Read’ effort.</p>
+In addition, our Secondary 2 and 3 students are given opportunities to share their thoughts on issues that matter to them during morning assemblies as part of the ‘CHR Reads’ effort.</p>
 <p></p>
 <div class="isomer-image-wrapper">